immudev/music_store_sql_project_002/README.md

 ```

-4.which city has the best customers? we would like to throw a promotional music festival in the city we mdae the most money. write a query the returns one city that have the higest sum of inoice totals. return both city name & sum of all inoice totls.
+4. which city has the best customers? we would like to throw a promotional music festival in the city we mdae the most money. write a query the returns one city that have the higest sum of inoice totals. return both city name & sum of all inoice totls.

 ```sql
 SELECT billing_city as city, SUM(total) as total_invoice